User Perceptions and Attitudes Toward Untraceability in Messaging Platforms: Conclusions

-By studying untraceability as a high level concept rather than a specific technology, we were able to characterize a critical gap between the main threat model addressed by untraceable communication research and the threats that users recognize and are concerned with.
-Our findings thus testify to the need for better understanding of untraceable communication on the part of users if efforts toward its widespread adoption are to be successful.
-Future adoption likely depends on users first becoming more aware of network-based threats, before being ready to take a stance on the morality and acceptability of untraceable communication.
-We believe that messaging apps, app stores, and operating systems could play a vital role in spreading awareness and conveying risks and their corresponding defenses to users.
+In this paper, we explored users' perceptions of and attitudes toward untraceability, offering insights that are crucial for promoting the adoption of untraceable communication protocols.
+Through a vignette-based qualitative study, we examined how users conceptualize untraceability, what privacy and security features they perceive as useful tools for untraceable messaging, and how their attitudes reflect broader tensions between privacy and accountability.
+Our findings reveal a critical mismatch between the threat models addressed by untraceable communication protocols and users’ mental models.
+While untraceable communication focuses on protecting metadata from network observers, users often interpret “untraceability” in terms of content encryption, message deletion, or anonymity from conversation partners.
+This study also introduces a novel set of privacy personas: privacy fundamentalists, safety fundamentalists, and optimists, that can inform the design and communication of untraceable messaging solutions for promoting their widespread adoption.

 Moreover, we suggest that a notion of altruistic privacy may provide an opportunity for untraceable communication to gain widespread adoption.
-Ultimately, this work contributes to a nuanced understanding of user perceptions of untraceability, helping us better design and communicate the benefits and limitations of privacy enhancing technologies.
+Ultimately, this work contributes to a nuanced understanding of user perceptions of untraceability, helping us better design and communicate the benefits and limitations of untraceable messaging.

+\begin{acks} This research received no specific grant from any funding agency in the public, commercial, or not-for-profit sectors.
+The authors used Microsoft Copilot to review selected text fragments for clarity and grammatical errors. \end{acks}